About

 March 22, 2017

-Riverside Health System has been recognized, for the 12th consecutive year, as one of America's Most Wired® health care systems.
+Riverside Health has been recognized, for the 12th consecutive year, as one of America's Most Wired® health care systems.
 This accomplishment is the result of many years of investment, hard work and a commitment to improving the health and wellness of the communities Riverside serves through the use of information technology.

 Riverside has been and continues to be a pioneer in providing the best tools to our physicians, advanced practice providers and clinical staff by investing early in proven, worthwhile technology.